Fynardo/or-testbed/docs/tutorial.rst

         print('Salesman will visit: {}'.format(ms_solution.cities))
         print('Total cost: {}'.format(ms_solution.get_objective()))

-Running a multistart solver is almost the same as running the proper solver, the main difference is that now, for the *inner solver* (TSPGrasp) we don't want an instance, we need a factory, because the multistart solver is going to instantiate it many times.
+Running a multistart solver is almost the same as running the proper solver, the main difference is that now, for the *inner solver* (GRASP) we don't want an instance, we need a factory, because the multistart solver is going to instantiate it many times.
 The good thing is that our solution now is better (the optimal one in fact).